ministryofjustice/cloud-platform-terraform-github-prototype/README.md

 This module assumes the following:

 * User already have prototype github repository.
-* Prototype kit code already exists.
+* [Gov.UK Prototype Kit] code already exists in your repository.
 * Prototype kit code is build using JavaScript.
 Node.js is the runtime and npm is the Package Manager for Node.js modules.

+This module creates:
+### Files to build a docker image to run the prototype site

+* Dockerfile
+* .dockerignore
+* start.sh

+### A continuous deployment (CD) workflow, targeting the Cloud Platform

+* .github/workflows/cd.yaml
+* kubernetes-deploy.tpl

 ## Usage